Старший технічний радник, керівник напрямку фінансування та економіки охорони здоров’я/ Technical Advisor, Health Financing/Health Economics

 - Facilitate discussions among the project team and with governmental and non-governmental stakeholders to develop and implement the project strategy and workplan;

-- Write and review components of the project strategy, workplan, and implementation reports, specifically those related to health financing, but also provide text for other objectives as requested
+- Write and review components of the project strategy, workplan, and project implementation reports, specifically those related to health financing, but also provide text for other objectives as requested

 - Plan and conduct assessments and analyses as needed to inform development of the project strategy and workplan;